-9.1.3 Electric filament lamps
+10.1.3 Electric filament lamps

 A levy is charged on electric filament lamps to promote energy efficiency and to reduce the demand on electricity.
-The current levy is R15 per globe.
+The current levy is R15 per globe but will increase to R20 per light bulb from 1 April 2024.

-9.1.4 Non-renewable electricity generation
+10.1.4 Non-renewable electricity generation